danaelshrbiny10/ecommerce/README.md

 python manage.py runserver
 ```

-The ecommerce web application should now be running locally at `http://localhost:8000/`.
+The e-commerce web application should now be running locally at `http://localhost:8000/`.

 ## Usage
 You can use this [postman collection](https://www.postman.com/science-saganist-7786711/workspace/bit68/collection/13841690-17f0b89b-493f-429a-b478-312d42d171f7?action=share&creator=13841690) to learn more about the API usage